Click HERE to view the photos.

 In December we talked about “giving” at Art: After School, and our project was painting soup bowls.

-and firing donated by Joanette and the lovely staff at Totally Ceramic, and the idea was to sell the bowls and give the money to the Food Bank.
+I had the bowls and firing donated by Joanette and the lovely staff at Totally Ceramic, and the idea was to sell the bowls and give the money to the Food Bank.
 Hikmat at the Wired Monk in the Langley Municipal Building was kind enough to let us use the coffee shop to host our fund raiser, and Lipton (Wired Monk’s soup provider) donated soup for us to fill the bowls.

 The kids had taken a lot of time and put a lot of effort into making their bowls look nice.

 I was worried that after putting so much time into this project that a few of them may have a difficult time giving their bowl away, but they were all quite excited about helping the Food Bank.
-In fact, I had to schedule the fund raiser on a d
+In fact, I had to schedule the fund raiser on a day that they didn’t have school because so many of them expressed interest in being there to help sell the bowls!

-February 26, we all met at the Municipal Building to sell our works of art.
+So Monday, February 26, we all met at the Municipal Building to sell our works of art.

-e going to get and wondered if we would be able to sell all the bowls.
+I was a bit unsure of the response we were going to get and wondered if we would be able to sell all the bowls.

 One Year!